Reports Of Hidden Cameras At Airbnbs Raise Worries Of Privacy Violations

-Airbnbs are becoming increasingly popular for vacation goers as they often cost less than a typical hotel.
-You can arrange to rent someone’s home during your stay and enjoy the comforts that hotels don’t always provide.
-Nevertheless, security concerns are on the rise regarding these vacation rental homes after many reports of hidden cameras being found on the properties.
+Airbnb rentals are becoming increasingly popular for vacation goers, as they often cost less than a typical hotel.
+You can arrange to rent someone’s home during your stay, and enjoy the comforts that hotels don’t always provide.
+Nevertheless, security concerns are on the rise regarding these vacation rental homes, after many reports of hidden cameras being found on rental properties.
 This is causing customers to become increasingly paranoid, according to NBC.

-With modern technology security cameras can be purchased in minuscule sizes that can be hidden just about anywhere and easily overlooked.
-Airbnb visitors have located cameras over the bed in devices altered to look like smoke detectors.
+Modern security cameras can be purchased in tiny form-factors, and as a result, they can be hidden just about anywhere and easily overlooked.
+Airbnb visitors have located cameras over beds, in devices altered to look like smoke detectors.
 Others have found them in light bulbs and even in bathrooms of these rental properties.
 This sort of discovery would make anyone uncomfortable and angry, possibly even causing them to opt for a different type of lodging for future vacations.

 WHO'S WATCHING YOU?
 Hidden cameras in some Air BnB properties have guests worried about their privacy.
 They've been found on fake smoke detectors in bedrooms, in bathrooms and alarm clocks. https://t.co/yFy8cGxrVN